milose/laravel-foundation/readme.md

 composer require milose/laravel-foundation
 ```

-Next, you should add tbe service provider to your `config/app.php` file by finding `providers` key, and adding this to the end of the list:
+Next, you should add the service provider to your `config/app.php` file by finding `providers` key, and adding this to the end of the list:
 ```php
 Milose\LaravelFoundation\LaravelFoundationServiceProvider::class,
 ```